0xdea/rhabdomancer/README.md

 >
 > -- Mark Dowd

-Rhabdomancer is a simple IDA Pro plugin that locates all calls to potentially insecure API functions in a binary file.
+Rhabdomancer is a simple IDA Pro headless plugin that locates all calls to potentially insecure API functions in a binary file.
 Auditors can backtrace from these candidate points to find pathways allowing access from untrusted input.

 TODO description: